LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

             from the result set.
    ======== ====================================================================

-A search with a single query uses an "and" operator to combine each of the search terms.
+A search with a single query uses an "And" operator to combine each of the search terms.
 Records where the field "first_name" begins with the letter "J" and the field "last_name" begins with the letter "D" can be found using the following search terms in Lasso.
 Each record in the result set will match every